 God is disturbing our slumber by dismantling our dependencies on a man-made construct, smashing our false allegiances to anything but Him.
 He is waking us up to embrace our destiny … to engage with our role as custodians of this earth as the ecclesia, the cabinet of the King6.
 God is shaking us out of our small-minded living and self-absorbed pursuits so that we submit afresh to His training for reigning.

-And a simple church family is merely the best mode – I believe the God-designed means – for training to reign.
+And a Kingdom community is merely the best mode for training to reign.
 God designed the nuclear family to grow children into adulthood and He has designed the spiritual family to grow His children into mature sons who are able to reveal His glory through their Christ-centred lives and their Christ-filled communities7.

 So, why is this so important?

 Good question.
-Having suggested that unlocking the dormant dominion potential of His people is one reason God is shaking the traditional church and that the simple church family is the primary means through which God has (in the first century) and will (in the twenty-first century) unlock this dynamic power, let’s amplify on this phrase “training for reigning”.
+Having suggested that unlocking the dormant dominion potential of His people is one reason God is shaking the traditional church and that a spiritual family is the primary means through which God has (in the first century) and will (in the twenty-first century) unlock this dynamic power, let’s amplify on this phrase “training for reigning”.

 Paul instructed Timothy:

-Thus, Paul’s revelation of “in Christ” is, to me, a synonym for the Gospel of the Kingdom – and so is this word, “godliness” which is used many times in the pastoral epistles in contrast to the word “kingdom” used only twice (and both times in his closing, emotional remarks in 2 Timothy 4:1, 18)9.
+Thus, Paul’s revelation of “in Christ” is a synonym for the Gospel of the Kingdom.
+And so is this word, “godliness” which is used many times in the pastoral epistles in contrast to the word “kingdom”, which is used only twice (and both times in his closing emotional remarks in 2 Timothy 4:1,18)9.

 Regardless of how people slice their end-times bread, we all agree on two things.
-First, when Jesus returns10, He will consummate – bring to full completion – God’s manifest Kingdom on earth; that is, there is a dimension of the Kingdom of God that can only be fully realised in the King’s literal return.
+First, when Jesus returns10, He will consummate (bring to full completion) the Father’s manifest Kingdom on earth; that is, there is a dimension of the Kingdom of God that can only be fully realised in the King’s literal return.

 What’s involved “in the age to come”?

-I’m not too sure, the Bible is brief on this and we must be weary of over-speculation (it usually doesn’t help to speculate too much; for by doing so, we often muddy the waters and tend to find ourselves overshooting the point).
+We’re not too sure.
+The Bible is brief on this and we must be weary of over-speculation (it usually doesn’t help to speculate too much; for by doing so, we often muddy the waters and tend to find ourselves overshooting the point).
 So what is the point?
 Let’s have a look at a case study from the streets of first century Corinth.

 Paul writes to a church going rogue and sharply admonishes them for their lack of communal governance.
 Apparently, two men in their spiritual community were airing their proverbial laundry out in public court.
 Paul writes: